imuze/jslate/source/index.md

 </aside>

 <aside class="success">
-Remember — a happy kitten is an GR kitten!
+Remember — a happy kitten is an iMuze kitten!
 </aside>
 # Songs